SamAkinbile/HealthTechBlog/README.md

 ## Acknowledgments

-Many thanks to my mentor Antonio for his support and advice.
+Many thanks to God.
+Project 4 was challenging with no help from support team.
-Thanks to the Code Institute Weekend Tutor me